ueeine/cyber-course-portfolio/unit-1/subnetting/U1-03f_Subnetting_Basics.md

 # Subnetting Basics Assignment

-## Task 1 - Binary ↔ decimal for a single octet
+## Binary ↔ decimal for a single octet

 ### 1.1 - Decimal to binary